 Yes, Bunnings hardware stores in Australia allow American Express cards as a form of payment.

-No, Aldi supermarkets in Australia do not accept American Express cards for payment.
+Yes, Aldi supermarkets in Australia accept American Express cards for payment.

-Yes, you can certainly pay for your Portuguese grilled chicken with an American Express card.
+Yes, you can certainly pay for your Portuguese grilled chicken at Nando’s with an American Express card.

-Yes, your next fix of crispy ‘Hot and Spicy’ chicken from KFC can be paid for with an American Express cad.
+Yes, your next fix of crispy ‘Hot and Spicy’ chicken from KFC can be paid for with an American Express card.

 This article was originally written by Matt Moffitt.